Q: Do I need to call to register before I attend a class?

 Q: Is Kundalini Yoga harder or more advanced?
 How is it different?

 A: Kundalini Yoga isn’t necessarily more difficult.
 It is, however, more energetic.
 It is an amazingly well thought out technology to manipulate and direct energy for the purpose of raising Consciousness.
 It utilizes powerful pumping breath with many of the postures and it is characterized by a lot of repetitive movement and some vibrational sound chanting (use of mantra).
 Kundalini Yoga sessions are a bit shorter and more intense and close with a 7 to 11-minute meditation that can be extremely deep and healing.
-If you have no previous experience with Kundalini Yoga and you’ve never been to this studio, please contact the instructor prior to dropping in for a first Kundalini Yoga class.

 Q: What is Pilates?
 Does the studio offer it?